-- 1. Exhibitors in this department must be members in good standing of a Park County 4-H Club.
-Exhibitors who are at least 8 years of age and have not reached their 19th birthday as of December 31st of the previous year are eligible (See Rule 2 in the 2015 4-H Horse Show Rule book).
-All entries made in this department are subject to the Park County Fair 4H Horse Show Competition and Entry Requirements. - 2.
-The Park County Fair 4H Horse Show is a 4-H show and not an Open or FFA Horse Show.
-All entry forms must be signed by a parent or legal guardian to certify that the exhibitor is a member in good standing and enrolled in the Park County 4-H horse project. - 3.
+1. Exhibitors in this department must be members in good standing of a Park County 4-H Club.
+Exhibitors who are at least 8 years of age and have not reached their 19th birthday as of December 31st of the previous year are eligible (See Rule 2 in the 2020 4-H Horse Show Rule book).
+All entries made in this department are subject to the Park County Fair 4-H Horse Show Competition and Entry Requirements.

+- 2. The Park County Fair 4-H Horse Show is a 4-H show and not an Open or FFA Horse Show. - 3.
 All exhibitors must have completed Colorado 4-H Horse Project Advancement Level I in any division to be eligible to participate in the Western Division, English Division and Gymkhana Division.
-Entrants in the Hunter Hack classes must have passed Colorado 4-H Horse Project Advancement Level II English to ride over fences.
-All exhibitors must have completed Colorado 4-H Horse Project Advancement Level I Ranch Horse to compete in the Ranch Horse Division.
+Entrants in the Hunter Hack classes must have passed Colorado 4-H Horse Project Advancement Level III English to ride over fences.
+All exhibitors must have completed Colorado 4-H Horse Project Advancement Level I Ranch Horse.
+For Working Ranch Horse, an additional qualification day for each unique horse/rider combination is required to be eligible to participate.
 Specific state and national contest rules must be observed in addition to the above rule. - 4.
 All exhibitors who have not completed Colorado 4-H Horse Project Advancement Level I in any division will be eligible to show in the Walk Trot Division.